-Having established that the actual physical hiding in a cave may cause more harm than good, lets look at the mind approach.
+Having established that the actual physical hiding in a cave may cause more harm than good, lets look at the mind cave approach.

-One of my most favorite NLP types of techniques is re-framing, basically meaning that you change the view – perspective and your attitude to any given stress input.
+One of my most favourite NLP types of techniques is re-framing, basically meaning that you change the view – perspective and your attitude to any given stress input.
 That obviously can help a lot, as soon as you see anything in a funny way; you start getting more relax about a specific situation, as mentioned above.

 From now up on, see stressful situation performed by a clown, or anything you see as funny.